 Data Extends Beyond 32-Bits

 The GDS spec is limited to a 32-bit signed range for specifying its coordinates.
 However, some folks have figured out how to exceed that limitation.
-One may do it by placing a large enough cell at the edge of the 32-bit range so that it’s data extent extends beyond the 32-bit range.
+One may do it by placing a large enough cell at the edge of the 32-bit range so that it’s data extend beyond the 32-bit range.
 For example, placing a cell at coordinates x=2,000,000,000 with a width of 200,000,000 then places the right edge of that placed cell beyond the 32-bit limit of 2,147,483,647.
 Problem is what does that mean since not all tools may interpret it the same way.
 Some tools may just not notice at all that 32-bits have been exceeded, and so the portion that fell over the edge then may wraparound over to the other side like toroidal or Asteroids coordinates.
 Or maybe going beyond the 32-bit boundary means it really does go beyond instead of wrapping around.

 Conclusion: Ignore them.
 Nothing to see here.